soundofives/worldbuilding/settings/15k/15k/Adventures/Arcs and Themes 2.md

 After Yrah's domination, Tasha absconded with Fraz's powerful Staff and Zagyg's most precious tomes, including the grimoire of his compiled accomplishments: the Tome of Zyx.

 ### The Demonomicon
 Tasha used her power to terrorize countrysides, found nations, and perfect her ability to control demons as the Witch Queen of Perrenland, Natasha the Dark, Iggwilv, Hura of Ket, and other names.
 She built upon Zagyg's Tome of Zyx, turning the magical treatise in the foundation of her magnum opus: the Demonomicon.
 She summoned and trapped the demon lord Grazzt, but she ended up falling in love with her prisoner--and he with his captor.
 Tasha and Grazzt's relationship was twisted in every way.
 In fits of rage each would betray the other: at one time, Tasha ended up a prisoner herself in Grazzt's realm of Azzagrat.
-Tasha worked with other Demon Lords as well: for a time she worked with Orcus to bring down those demon lords that spurned his rule.
+Tasha worked with other Demon Lords as well, and even for Vecna, entering a pact with him to imprison Orcus's allies.
 Demogorgon and several other demon lords fell to her, finding themselves trapped within the pages of the Demonomicon.
 To keep these Abyssal lords imprisoned, she creates the hidden realm of Prismeer.
 Here she took on a new role as an archmage and instructor, teaching students the ways of conjuration.

 Tasha has few friends in this story.
 Orcus, though he has worked with her in the past, reviles the Demonomicon for the control it grants over demons.
 Fraz despises her for her theft of his Staff.
-Vecna years for her power and the demonic secrets she refuses to share.
+Vecna yearns for her power and the demonic secrets she refuses to share -- though he did entreat her and forge a fey pact.
 Zagyg, while she hurt him with her betrayal, still holds some love for her -- however undeserving she is.

 Other figure to introduce to Tasha's realm: the bound Tsojcanth